History Unfolds at the American Revolution Museum at Yorktown

 Experience History Through Special Programs

-American Revolution Museum at Yorktown is located at 200 Water Street and is open 9 a.m.–5 p.m. daily, and until 6 p.m. through August 15.
+American Revolution Museum at Yorktown is located at 200 Water Street and is open 9 a.m. to 5 p.m. daily, and until 6 p.m. from June 15 through August 15.
 You should allow three to four hours for your visit.
-2018 admission is $15 for adults and $7.50 for ages 6-12.
+2019 admission is $15.00 for adults and $7.50 for ages 6-12.
 Children under 6 are admitted free.

 A value-priced combination ticket is available with Jamestown Settlement, a museum of 17th-century Virginia.
 Call 888-593-4682 toll free or 757-253-4838 for more information, or visit HistoryIsFun.org.